 Circles: Leveraging Digital Tools to Reconsider Collaborative Feedback Practices in the

-,” for the Digital Humanities in Times of Crisis Special Edition, IJHAC: A
+Digital Humanities,” for the Digital Humanities in Times of Crisis Special Edition, IJHAC: A

 Journal of Digital Humanities, 2023.